No play on Saturday in Dunhill Links Championship due to courses being waterlogged

-Play washed out in Dunhill Links due to waterlogging at three venues
+Dunhill Links set for Monday finish after Saturday play is washed out

+Weather permitting, the third round of the $5 million pro am on the DP World Tour will now get underway at 9am on Sunday, with the “objective” to play 72 holes by completing a fourth and final round on Monday.
+The event has never been decided over less than four rounds since Paul Lawrie won the first staging under its current format in 2001.

-The action in the $5 million pro-am had been due to start at 9am, but it was announced just after 8am that the tee times had been delayed by an hour.
+The action on Saturday had been due to start at 9am, but it was announced just after 8am that the tee times had been delayed by an hour.
 It was then announced that it would not be possible for play to get underway at 10am, but, at that time, players were told that there was still the possibility of a shotgun start at 12.30pm.

-However, as the rain showed no signs of abating in Angus or Fife, a call was then made at 11am to scrap the possibility of any play on Saturday.
-At that time, it was unknown whether the event would be decided over 54 holes or extended to a Monday finish.
+However, as the rain showed no signs of abating in Angus or Fife, even though it wasn’t as heavy as elsewhere in Scotland after an amber alert was issud on Friday, a call was then made at 11am to scrap the possibility of any play on the day.

+Just before 3pm, it was then announced that the plan remains to complete 72 holes, a decision that would have been taken in conjunction with St Andrews Links Trust bearing in mind it will cause disruption to Old Course bookings on Monday as the final round takes place at St Andrews.

 As the players awaited news, they had some fun about the weather on social media.
 “If we play at the Dunhill Links today, and that’s quite a big if given the likelihood of flooding, then it’s going to be great viewing for you all,” wrote Eddie Pepperell in a post using a smiley emoji.